jupyterhub/team-compass/docs/team/skills.md

   an issue.
 They are the most common point of interaction with the broader community.
   To improve the content of our issues and facilitate improvements in JupyterHub, it is important to be a good listener, a respectful responder, and someone who encourages others to share their perspective.
-* **Jupyter Community Forum**.
+* **The Jupyter Community Forum**.
 The [Discourse forum](https://discourse.jupyter.org/) is busy with questions and discussions about Jupyter.
-Support for using JupyterHub is handled through the forum in preference to GitHub issues which are reserved for bug reports and discussion related to technical development.
+Support for deploying, configuring, and generally using JupyterHub is primarily handled through this forum (as opposed to using GitHub issues which are scoped for actionable bug reports and development).
   Any help you can offer to other users is very welcome, and the forum is also a great place to exchange knowledge.

 ## A note on complexity of tasks